Understanding the Concept of Rotation From the majestic pirouette of a figure skater to the relentless spin of a pulsar, from the gentle tur...

 motion of pistons into useful rotational output:

-Piston moves down, drawing fuel-air mixture into the cylinder (linear
+- Intake Stroke: Piston moves down, drawing fuel-air mixture into the cylinder (linear motion).

 motion).

-Spark plug ignites mixture, forcing piston down forcefully (linear
+- Power Stroke: Spark plug ignites mixture, forcing piston down

-Piston moves up, pushing exhaust gases out (linear motion).
-The linear
+- Exhaust Stroke: Piston moves up, pushing exhaust gases out (linear

 A helicopter's main rotor provides lift and